AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 <c>TChar*</c>:<br>
 In general this library considers mutable character pointers a "dubious" type and unlike their constant counterparts, arrays pointed to by this type are not considered zero-terminated.
-Therefore all conversion functions are explicit.
+Therefore, all conversion functions are explicit.

 <c>std::string_view</c>:<br>
 - Implicit construction of \b String objects.